-During the process of architectural synthesis, the initial HDL description often proceeds through a series of highlevel transformations.
-For example, computation AC + BCcan be transformed into an equivalent one, (A + B)C, which better utilizes the hardware resources.
+For example, computation AC+BC can be transformed into an equivalent one, (A + B)C, which better utilizes the hardware resources.
 TEDs are ideally suited to verify the correctness of such transformations by proving equivalence of the two expressions, regardless of the word size of the input/output signals.
 We performed numerous experiments to verify the equivalence of such algebraic expressions.
-Results indicate that both time and memory usage required by TEDs is orders of magnitude smaller as compared to BMDs.
-For example, the expression (A+B)(C+D), where A, B, C, D are n-bit vectors, has a TED representation containing just four internal nodes, regardless of the word size.
-The size of BMD for this expression varies from 418 nodes for the 8-bit vectors to 2,808 nodes for 32-bit variables.
+Results indicate that both time and memory usage required by TEDs is orders of magnitude smaller as compared to \BMDs.
+For example, the expression (A + B)(C + D), where A, B, C, D are n-bit vectors, has a TED representation containing just 4 internal nodes, regardless of the word size.
+The size of \BMD for this expression varies from 418 nodes for the 8-bit vectors, to 2,808 nodes for 32-bit variables.
 BDD graphs could not be constructed for more than 15 bits.

-6.3 RTL Verification
+C. RTL Verification

 As mentioned earlier, TEDs offer the flexibility of representing designs containing both arithmetic operators and Boolean logic.
-We used the generic designs of Fig. 10 and performed a set of experiments to observe the efficiency of TED representation under varying size of Boolean logic.
+We used the generic designs of Figure 10 and performed a set of experiments to observe the efficiency of TED representation under varying size of Boolean logic.
 The size of the algebraic signals A, B was kept constant at 32 bits, while the word size of the comparator (or the equivalent Boolean logic) was varied from 1 to 20.
 As the size of Boolean logic present in the design increases, the number of bits extracted from A, B also increases (the figure shows it for single bits).
-Table 1 gives the results obtained with TED and compares them to those of BMDs.
-Note that, as the size of Boolean logic increases, TED size converges to that of BMD.
-This is to be expected as BMDs can be considered as a special (Boolean) case of TEDs.
+Table I gives the results obtained with TED and compares them to those of \BMDs.
+Note that, as the size of Boolean logic increases, TED size converges to that of \BMD.
+This is to be expected as \BMDs can be considered as a special (Boolean) case of TEDs.

-TABLE 1 Size of TED versus Boolean Logic
+TABLE I Size of TED vs. Boolean logic

-bits BMD TED
+b ${\rm oits}$ BMD TED

-(k) Size CPU time Size CPU
+( (k) Size CPU time Size CPU

-4 4620 $107 \mathrm{\ s}$ 194 $44 \mathrm{s}$
+4 4620 $107 {\rm s}$ 194 44 s

-8 15K $87 \mathrm{s}$ 998 $74 \mathrm{s}$
+8 15K $87 \mathrm{s}$ 998 74 s

-12 19K $93 \ { m s}$ 999 92 s
+12 19K $93 \mathrm{s}$ 999 92 s

-16 23.9K 249 s 4454 $104 \mathrm{~s}$
+16 23.9K 249 s 4454 104 s

 18 timeout >12 hrs 12.8K $29 \min$

 20 timeout >12 hrs timeout >12 hrs

-6.4 Array Processing
+D. Array Processing

 An experiment was also performed to analyze the capability of TEDs to represent computations performed by an array of processors.
 The design that was analyzed is an $n \times n$ array of configurable Processing Elements (PE), which is a part of a low power motion estimation architecture [59].
-Each processing element can perform two types of computations on a pair of 8-bit vectors, A_i , B_i , namely, $(A_i - B_j)$ or $(A_i^2 - B_j^2)$, and the final result of all PEs is then added together.
-The size of the array was varied from 4×4 to 16×16 and the TED for the final result was constructed for each configuration.
+Each processing element can perform two types of computations on a pair of 8-bit vectors, $A_i, B_i$ , namely $(A_i - B_j)$ or $(A_i^2 - B_j^2)$ , and the final result of all PEs is then added together.
+The size of the array was varied from $4 \times 4$ to $16 \times 16$ , and the TED for the final result was constructed for each configuration.

-When the PEs are configured to perform subtraction $(A_i - B_j)$, both TEDs and BMDs can be constructed for the design.
-However, when the PEs are configured to compute $A_i^2 - B_j^2$, the size of BMDs grows quadratically.
-As a result, we were unable to construct BMDs for the 16×16 array of 8-bit processors.
-In contrast, the TEDs were easily constructed for all the cases.
-The results are shown in Table 2.
-Note that we were unable to construct the BDDs for any size n of the array for the quadratic computation.
+When the PEs are configured to perform subtraction $(A_i - B_j)$ , both TEDs and \BMDs can be constructed for the design.
+However, when the PEs are configured to compute $A_i^2 - B_j^2$ , the size of \BMDs grows quadratically.
+As a result, we were unable to construct \BMDs for the 16 × 16 array of 8-bit processors.
+In contrast, the TEDs were constructed easily for all the cases.
+The results are shown in Table II.
+Note that we were unable to construct the BDDs for any size nof the array for the quadratic computation.